dumanlwa/SpaceshipTitanic-MulticlassClassification/README.md

 * Utilized the Sequential Floating Forward Selection method to identify the most relevant features for the predictive model.
-* Experimented with multiple classification algorithms ( Logistic regression, KNeighbors Classifier, Support Vector Machine, Random Forest Classifier, LGBM Classifier, and CatBoost Classifier) to determine the best model for predicting
+* Experimented with multiple classification algorithms ( Logistic regression, KNeighbors Classifier, Support Vector Machine, XGBoost Classifier, LGBM Classifier, and CatBoost Classifier) to determine the best model for predicting